nurd37/C64-first-steps/README.md

 I needed to experience how much fun coding would bring me now.

-as for the code itself, yes,
-it is loose, raw.

 1st comes coding and understanding optimizing and stripping cycles comes later but not in this process